Caripson/ProML/docs/documentation_requirements.md

 ## Practical Application & Examples

-PromptLang encourages embedding documentation directly into the prompt file using comments and dedicated metadata blocks.
+ProML encourages embedding documentation directly into the prompt file using comments and dedicated metadata blocks.
 This keeps the documentation and the code in sync.

 ### Example: A Well-Documented Prompt